bjornwein/hevc-reader/README.md

 Reader for HEVC / H265 bitstream syntax, written in Rust.

-This is a partially completed HEVC-targeted fork of the excellent h264-reader crate.
+This is a pared down HEVC-targeted fork of the excellent [h264-reader](https://github.com/dholroyd/h264-reader) crate.

-Documentation and tests are mostly untouched for now, and very little functionality is available except the most basic NALs.
+Documentation and tests are mostly untouched and out of date for now, and very little functionality is available except the most basic NALs.